danieleades/event-sourcing/README.md

 ### Projections

 Read models that keep their state in sync by replaying events.
-Projections implement `ApplyProjection<E, M>` for the event/metadata combinations they care about and declare their metadata requirements via the `Projection` trait.
+Projections implement `ApplyProjection<E>` for the event types they care about and declare their identifier + metadata requirements via the `Projection` trait.
 Build them by calling `Repository::build_projection::<P>()`, chaining the relevant `.event::<E>()` / `.event_for::<A, E>()` registrations (or `.events::<A::Event>()` / `.events_for::<A>()` for aggregate event enums), and finally `.load()`.